 #4.
 You are an awesome speaker also.
 How this specific skills help you to grow your brand?

-I believe being a speaker is mix of communication & presentation.
-The way you convey your ideas & strategies matters and having these skill has helped me not only in sales but also in delivery & retention.
+I believe being a speaker is a mix of communication & presentation.
+The way you convey your ideas & strategies matters and having these skills have helped me not only in sales but also in delivery & retention.

-While communicating, whether with a client or a fellow team member, I try to listen to understand, not to give a response and I believe that makes a difference.
+While communicating, whether with a client or a fellow team member, I try to understand, not to give a response and I believe that makes a difference.

 Even from what I can see and have heard from people, You are also a great speaker and people admire you for that.